georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 Completion:
 - Created the design.psd of the platform alongside Elisa Giurgea.
-- Added code for multi-threaded auto insertion of the tweets alongside George, Razvan and Radu.
+- Added code for multi-threading using background tasks alongside George, Razvan and Radu.

 To do:
 - Further optimise the code and help my team.